-If you go to a millennial’s Facebook page, you’ll find a dozen links to articles on political issues.
-But does this count as civic engagement?
+Go to any millennial’s Facebook page and you’ll find a dozen links to articles on political issues, but does sharing articles count as civic engagement?
 UVa students Zaakir Tameez and Elizabeth Parker think not.

-In an effort to help college students take meaningful political action, Tameez and Parker proposed the idea of a statewide civic engagement task force to Governor Terry McAuliffe, who approved their proposal in June, and thus Governor McAuliffe’s Task Force on Millennial Civic Engagement was born.
+In an effort to help college students take meaningful political action, Tameez and Parker proposed the idea of a statewide civic engagement task force to Governor Terry McAuliffe, who launched Governor McAuliffe’s Task Force on Millennial Civic Engagement in June 2017.

-On Thursday, September 7, Tameez, Co-Chair of the Task Force, and Parker, Student Representative to the Task Force, led their first round table discussion at UVa on how to make civic engagement–specifically, voting–easier and more desirable for college students.
-Special guests Kelly Thomasson, Secretary of the Commonwealth, and Traci DeShazor, Deputy Secretary of the Commonwealth and Co-Chair of the Task Force, also helped facilitate the discussion.
+On Thursday, September 7, Tameez, Co-Chair of the Task Force, and Parker, Student Representative to the Task Force, led their first round table discussion at UVa on how to make voting more appealing to college students.
+Kelly Thomasson, Secretary of the Commonwealth, and Traci DeShazor, Deputy Secretary of the Commonwealth and Co-Chair of the Task Force, were also present to help facilitate the discussion.
 Audience members were encouraged to voice barriers they frequently encounter throughout the voting process.

-For many students, the biggest challenge is accessing their polling location.
+For many students, accessing their polling location is a huge challenge.

-Students also brought up the issue of being misguided on where to vote.
+Students also mentioned the issue of being misguided on where to vote.
 Since 11 first-year dorms share a name with Charlottesville City streets, campus dorms are often confused with city houses, and incorrect polling locations are assigned.
-Students had attempted to resolve this issue in the past, but their efforts “[didn’t] continue because people graduate,” Zaakir explained, adding that “the blessing and curse of student self-governance is that the University can just say…you guys take care of it, but then the best practices get lost every year.”
+Students had attempted to resolve this issue in the past, but their efforts “[didn’t] continue because people graduate,” Zaakir explained, adding that “the blessing and curse of student self-governance is that the University can just say ‘you guys take care of it’, but then the best practices get lost every year.”

 What are some challenges you experience as a voter?
 Do you think the University is responsible for providing solutions to these challenges?